 The mission of the Saint Peter’s University Library is to support the instructional program and goals of the University and to ensure that every patron is an effective user of information and ideas.
 This mission is accomplished by providing intellectual and physical access to materials, by providing instruction to foster competence and stimulate interest in using information and ideas, and by working to meet the individual needs of patrons to become discriminating users of ideas, information and technology, thus contributing to lifelong independent learning.

 The Saint Peter's University Library seeks to provide its patrons with a secure environment conducive to study, reading and the appropriate use of materials and services.
-Hence, all individuals visiting or using the Library' facilities or services must comply with the following Guidelines for library use.
+All individuals visiting or using the Library facilities or services must comply with the following guidelines for library use.

 The mission of the Library is to serve the students, faculty, administration and staff of the University.
 Saint Peter’s University Library is closed to the general public as the University is a private institution.

 Saint Peter’s University students, faculty, administrators, staff, and alumni must present a current Saint Peter’s University One Card in order to be admitted into the Library.
 If no card is presented, individuals seeking entrance will be directed to the One Card Office in the Enrollment Center or can call extension 6090 to inquire about obtaining a card during regular business hours.

 Alumni are required to have a University One Card.
 They have borrowing privileges and access to library computers.
 Interlibrary loan services are not available.
 Printing from any library computer is not permitted.

 Children of faculty, administration, staff, students and alumni of Saint Peter’s University

 Children of faculty, administration, staff, students and alumni may obtain access to O’Toole Library by arrangement with the Director or librarian on duty.

 Visiting and local clergy are allowed access to the Library with proper identification from their affiliated religious institutions.
 They will be allowed in-house usage of books.